Paul Williams (footballer, born 1971): Managerial and coaching career

 On 28 July 2015, Williams was announced as an assistant coach with the England U15 and U16 teams.
 He later became assistant to England U20 manager Aidy Boothroyd early in the 2016–17 season and took over as interim manager of the team in September 2016.
 He managed the U20s to victory in the 2016 Four Nations tournament and to a runners-up finish in the 2016 Continental Cup and left the role in mid-November 2016.
 Williams was appointed temporary U18 head coach for a training camp and friendly match versus Wales U18 in September 2021.

 On 17 December 2015, Williams was named first team coach at Championship club Nottingham Forest.
 On 13 March 2016, he was named manager until the end of the 2015–16 season, following the termination of Dougie Freedman's contract on the same day.
 Williams took charge of his first game two days later, a 1–1 draw away to Hull City.
 He guided the club to a 16th-place finish and departed the City Ground on 12 May 2016.

 Williams joined Premier League club Swansea City as assistant to manager Bob Bradley on 16 November 2016.
 Following Bradley's sacking and the appointment of Paul Clement as manager on 3 January 2017, Williams was placed on gardening leave.

 On 18 September 2017, Williams joined Championship club Birmingham City as assistant first team coach.
 With the club in the relegation zone, he left the club when manager Steve Cotterill was sacked in March 2018.

 Between July 2018 and August 2019, Williams served as assistant to Guyana head coach Michael Johnson.
 The pair qualified the team for its first-ever CONCACAF Gold Cup.

 Between September 2018 and January 2019, Williams served Championship club West Bromwich Albion as an opposition scout.
 On 21 January 2019, Williams was appointed head coach of Championship club Norwich City's U18 team.
 He departed the role for personal reasons in February 2020.
 In February 2020, Williams joined Phoenix Sport & Media and took a consultancy role "to help educate and guide players to deal with off-pitch matters including mental health and financial education".

 On 1 March 2021, Williams joined Championship club Sheffield Wednesday as first team coach under new manager Darren Moore.
 He left the club for personal reasons on 20 July 2021.
 He spent the 2021–22 season as Birmingham City's academy director.

+On 23 August 2024, Williams joined Ben Futcher's interim backroom staff with the England U21s.